Skip to Main Content

 family icon

-• The care team may recommend a low-sodium, low sugar, high-protein diet.
-A nutritionist can suggest ways to make healthy food choices and manage increased appetite.
+• Your care team may suggest a low-sodium, low-sugar, high-protein diet.
+A clinical dietitian can suggest ways to make healthy food choices and manage increased appetite.

 Methylprednisolone at home: